lunfardo314/lunfardo314.github.io/txdocs/base.md

 bytecode: 45bf84000003e8
 ```

-In Go, the UTXO is defined as type (a wrapped tuple):
+In Go, the UTXO is defined as type which wraps the tuple:
 ```go
 type Output struct {
    *tuples.Tuple
 }
 ```

-We can create new UTXO this way:
+The example of how we can create new UTXO:
 ```go
 utxo := ledger.NewOutput(func(o *ledger.OutputBuilder) {
 	o.WithAmount(1337)